The Ocean Blue: Sire Records years

 The Ocean Blue's members were still in high school when they signed a three-album deal in 1988 with Sire Records, at the behest of Sire founder Seymour Stein.
 Their self-titled debut album was recorded in London with producers John Porter and Mark Opitz.

 The band's busy calendar included U.S. touring and an appearance on one of the first episodes of Club MTV, with Downtown Julie Brown.
 The first single, "Between Something and Nothing", peaked at No. 2 on the Billboard Alternative Songs chart, while its follow-up, "Drifting, Falling", peaked at No. 10.
 Two videos were made for the songs and both received rotation on PostModern MTV.
 The band joined the Mighty Lemon Drops and John Wesley Harding on an extensive tour of the U.S. and Canada.
 All of this promotion helped the band sell well over 150,000 copies of the first record.

-After recording in several New England studios, the band released their second album, Cerulean, in 1991.
+After recording in several New England studios with Pat McCarthy engineering and co-producing, the band released their second album, Cerulean, in 1991.
 The singles "Ballerina Out of Control" and "Mercury" both charted on the Billboard Alternative Songs chart, at Nos.
 3 and 27, respectively.
 Drummer Rob Minnig began to hone his song production and mixing abilities, which would be reflected on the next album and its single B-sides, which the band chose to produce themselves.

 The final Sire Records release came in 1993 with Beneath the Rhythm and Sound, which sold over 100,000 copies.
 The single "Sublime" peaked at No. 3 on the Billboard Alternative Songs chart.

-The band contributed songs to the 1994 Martin Scorsese film Naked in New York.
+The band contributed songs to the 1994 Martin Scorsese-produced film Naked in New York.
 For the duration of their 1993-1994 tour in support of Beneath the Rhythm and Sound, they toured as a five-piece group, with newly-added second guitarist Oed Ronne.
-Westwood One Radio Networks recorded the group's June 20, 1994 concert in Ventura, California and released it as a promotional-only CD, the band's only official live album.
+Westwood One Radio Networks recorded the group's June 20, 1994, concert in Ventura, California and released it as a promotional-only CD, the band's only official live album.

 In 1994, keyboardist/sax player and original member Steve Lau was becoming more interested in the music business and moved to New York City, where he founded Kinetic Records.
 His final appearance on a commercial release by the band came with the Peace and Light EP, featuring the album track "Peace of Mind", as well as two live performances and a previously unreleased track.